Convention Session FAQs

 The call for papers listing is one way for session organizers to invite MLA members to submit presentations for convention sessions.
-Entities that want to organize more than one session at a convention must submit at least one call for papers per convention.
-Calls for papers are not a requirement for sessions not sponsored by an MLA division.
+Entities that want to organize more than one session at a convention must submit at least one call for papers.

 How can I submit a call for papers?

 Calls for papers must be submitted through the MLA Web site (www.mla.org/conv_papers).
-Session organizers may submit calls for papers from 12 January to 28 February 2015 for the 2016 convention.
+Session organizers may submit calls for papers from the week of 12 January to 28 February 2015 for the 2016 convention.
 Submissions must be no more than 35 words in length, including the session title, a brief description, submission requirements (papers, abstracts, word or page limits), and submission deadline (most are listed as early to mid-March).
 Your name and contact information are not included in the word limit.
 Calls for papers will be posted on the Web site as they are submitted and removed in late March.

 Does the title of my session have to be the same as the title of my call for papers?